 Football, basketball, hockey, baseball, and more—no matter your sport of choice, they have it.
 Denver is home to eight professional sports teams, which is impressive for a city of its size.
 They even have two pro lacrosse teams and two rugby clubs.

 Denver is among very few U.S. cities to have all four major league sports right in its city limits.
 It’s one of only two cities in the country that houses each of the teams downtown.

 If you’re not a fan of the city’s major teams, like The Broncos—which, quite frankly, goes against everything Denverites stand for—then you’ll still be able to find a sport to enjoy on those crisp Colorado evenings.

 There are a few main reasons for Denver’s traffic troubles, and they’re all interconnected:

-- There has not been enough infrastructure expansion to meet the recent surge in population – The roads and highways of the Denver metro area weren’t built to accommodate half a million additional people that have moved to the area over the past ten years.
+- There has not been enough infrastructure expansion to meet the recent surge in population: The roads and highways of the Denver metro area weren’t built to accommodate half a million additional people that have moved to the area over the past 10 years.

-- There is a lack of adequate public transportation – This leads to an increase in automotive traffic when there aren’t enough other viable options.
+- There is a lack of public transportation, though Denver does offer The Regional Transportation District (RTD) bus system, the RTD rail system, and the RTD light rail.
+This leads to an increase in automotive traffic when there aren’t enough other viable options